thedevdojo/wave-website/content/docs/concepts/creating-themes.md

 ---
 title: Creating Themes
 description: Learn how you can host your website and make it live for the world to see.
-nextTitle: ''
+prevTitle: 'Global Helpers'
-nextURL: null
+prevURL: '/docs/concepts/global-helpers'
-prevTitle: 'About Guides'
+nextTitle: 'Volt Pages'
-prevURL: '/docs/guides/about'
+nextURL: '/docs/concepts/volt'
 ---

 # Creating Themes